 Oh no, I am “that guy” now.
 I spend a couple of hours a day in a coffee shop looking all busy and important while writing to my blog.
 How did this happen?

-Epoch Coffee is just 10 minute walk away from my house so almost immediately it turned into my getaway when I need time to bind words together.
-It has great coffee – the best in the area where I live, open 24 hours a day, there is a big terrace outside and plugs everywhere, even hanging from the ceiling.
+Epoch has great coffee, is open 24 hours a day, there is a big terrace outside and plugs everywhere, even hanging from the ceiling.
 Win, win, and win.

 I love their regular brew – something I usually don’t fancy in other coffee shops, but I like the sweet aftertaste of “Wild Gift” coffee that Epoch serves.